yudingshechu/EPP-Final-Project/README.md

 - The policy effect on sex ratio (PESR) can be calculated as:
   $PESR=100\*\\bigg\[\\bigg(\\frac{\\alpha_0+\\alpha_1+\\alpha_2+\\alpha_3}{1-(\\alpha_0+\\alpha_1+\\alpha_2+\\alpha_3)}-\\frac{\\alpha_0+\\alpha_1}{1-(\\alpha_0+\\alpha_1)}\\bigg)-\\bigg(\\frac{\\alpha_0+\\alpha_2}{1-(\\alpha_0+\\alpha_2)}-\\frac{\\alpha_0}{1-\\alpha_0}\\bigg)\\bigg\]$.

-## Apply the Empirical Strategy in Li, H., Yi, J., & Zhang, J. (2011) in Estimating the effect of Two-Child Policy on Sex ratio in Han Chinese---Triple Diff-in-Diff
+## Apply the Empirical Strategy in Li, H., Yi, J., & Zhang, J. (2011) in Estimating the Effect of Two-Child Policy on Sex ratio in Han Chinese---Triple Diff-in-Diff

 From 1979 until 2015, Chinese citizens were generally permiited to have only one child, with certain exceptions such that: